derektypist/project-euler-051/README.md

 **Getting Started**

-Enter a whole number between 4 and 8 (without leading zeros such as 04) and select the Submit Button.
-You will see the number entered as well as the smallest prime in the family, unless you have made an invalid input.
-Select the reset button to clear the information or to start again.
+Select the Show Solution button to Show the Solution.
+Select the Hide Solution button to Hide the Solution.

 **User Stories**

-As a user, I expect to get an error message, if I do any of:

-- Not enter anything in the input field
-- Entering text other than a number in the input field
-- Entering a number less than 4 or greater than 8
-- Including leading zeros such as 04
-- Entering a number, but it is not an integer
+As a user, I can show or hide the solution by selecting the appropriate button.

 As a user, I expect the function `primeDigitReplacements(6)` to return a number.